-At this point, you should feel ready to make the final choice.
+At this point, you should feel ready to answer the question “How to choose a career path?” and make the final choice.
 Pick the occupation that will bring most satisfaction to you, will fit your skills and goals for the future.

 Step 5: Make a Career Plan

 Different careers require different sets of skills, talents and qualifications.
-By the time you have chosen your career, you will already know what the requirements for your chosen career path are.
+By the time you have chosen your career path, you will already know what the requirements for your chosen career path are.

 It is time to make the career plan.
 Making this plan ahead will help you reach your goals and get on the right path to get a great job.

 Do you need to enroll in college to pursue your career?
 If yes, what are your best college choices?